varigence/docs/bimlflex/modeling-tools/accelerator.md

 The following narrative will guide us through the Accelerator process end to end.
 It is part of the overall BimlFlex workflow described earlier.

 1. Run the metadata import for the source system if not done already.
-This import identifies source tables as a base for either Hubs, Links or Satellites
+This import identifies source tables as a base for either Hubs, Links or Satellites.
-1. Open the Accelerator, specify the record source and select objects to accelerate
+1. Open the Accelerator, specify the record source and select objects to accelerate.
-1. Preview the Accelerated Schema
+1. Preview the Accelerated Schema.
-1. Review and tweak the metadata
+1. Review and tweak the metadata.
-1. Publish the preview to the metadata repository by selecting the target Connection and Project
+1. Publish the preview to the metadata repository by selecting the target Connection and Project.
-1. Build the database artifacts and SSIS artifacts in BimlStudio from the newly published Data Vault metadata
+1. Build the database artifacts and SSIS artifacts in BimlStudio from the newly published Data Vault metadata.

 ### The Accelerator User Interface